Hot and high: Specialized aircraft

 The marketing failure of most of these airplanes demonstrated that airlines were generally unwilling to accept reduced efficiency at cruise and smaller ultimate load-carrying capacity in return for a slight performance gain at particular airports.
 Rather than accepting these drawbacks, it was easier for airlines to demand the construction of longer runways, operate with smaller loads as conditions dictated, or simply drop the unprofitable destinations.

 Furthermore, as the second generation of jet airliners began to appear in the 1970s, some aircraft were designed to eliminate the need for a special "hot and high" variant – for instance, the Airbus A300 can perform a 15/0 takeoff, where the leading edge slats are adjusted to 15 degrees and the flaps kept retracted.
 This takeoff technique is only used at hot and high airports, for it enables a higher climb limit weight and improves second segment climb performance.

-Most jetliner manufacturers have dropped the "hot and high" variants from their model lineups.
+Today, most jetliner manufacturers have dropped the "hot and high" variants from their model lineups.